KT12/meetup_notes/README.md

-# meetup_notes
+# Meet Up Notes
-Rough notes from data Meetups and events attended
+Rough notes from Meetups and events attended for big data, machine learning, Python.

-Written in Markdown
+Written in Markdown by [@KT12](https://github.com/KT12)